Broadbent's filter model of attention: Modern views of Broadbent's model

 As psychological research has improved immensely since Broadbent's time, more sophisticated measures indicate that we do have an attentional filter, though it is integrated into a broader cognitive system.
 This system compensates for the controversies of limited parallel processing in Broadbent's original findings.
 A major component of the system entails sensory memory, which is broken down into iconic memory and echoic memory.
 The aforementioned represent visual and auditory memory respectively, which function preattentively.
 Given the existence of such a preattentive memory store makes it possible for preattentive stimuli to work in a serial manner.
 Research on iconic memory has provided a visual hierarchy of the visual system, which indicates specific neurons are activated before stimulus recognition, supporting Broadbent's theory of preattentive processing.

 Additionally, research has shown that physical features of a stimulus guide attentional selection.
 It has been found consistently that observers correctly separate relevant from irrelevant stimuli due to physical rather than semantic features, indicating selection channels are heavily influenced by physical features.
 This then further supports Broadbent's research.
 According to the modality effect, echoic memory has an advantage over iconic memory.
 Research has shown that the speech is more apt to objective interpretation than inputs to the visual system.
 This indicates that auditory information is first processed for its physical features, and then combined with visual information features.

 Moreover, allocation of attention is a product of both voluntary and reflexive attention.
 Goals and behaviors drive attention but may be influenced by an exogenous stimulus of particular stimulus strength, which varies by situation.
 Such research evidence confirms Broadbent's notion of voluntary attentional mechanisms.

 More recent research finds that Broadbent's model neglected to address the time requirements of shifting attention.
 However, he did distinguish that internal and external stimuli can cause shifts of attention, though he did not consider that internally and externally driven shifts of attention may have differing time courses.
 Others, such as Treisman, believed that Broadbent's model did not account for all such findings.
-Treisman, who was one of Broadbent's PhD students, proposed feature integration theory, which asserted that to form a perceptual object, we must first look at its features in the preattentive stage and then bind them in the focus attention stage.
+Treisman, a PhD student under Broadbent, proposed feature integration theory, which asserted that to form a perceptual object, we must first look at its features in the preattentive stage and then bind them in the focus attention stage.
 Treisman stated that instead of a filter, people have an attenuator and it identifies messages based on its physical properties or by higher level characteristics, such as meaning.
 Attended messages can be perceived, but according to Treisman's model, unattended messages can be perceived but at a lesser strength, which happens instead of the unattended message being blocking it.
 These findings based on feature integration theory and the attenuation model contradicted those of Broadbent's model because Broadbent stated that people could not make meaningful connections.